Kosovare Asllani: Childhood and early career

-Linköpings FC
+Linköpings FC, 2007–2009

 During Asllani's first season, she generally came off the substitutes' bench early in the games to help her settle into the Damallsvenskan.
 During the following season, Asllani established herself as a regular starter and was an increasingly valuable member of the squad.
 In 2009, she helped Linköping win both the Svenska Cupen and the club's first ever Damallsvenskan title.
-On 4 December 2009 American Women's Professional Soccer (WPS) club Chicago Red Stars confirmed that they had signed Asllani from Linköpings FC.

-Chicago Red Stars
+Chicago Red Stars, 2009–10

+On 4 December 2009, American Women's Professional Soccer (WPS) club Chicago Red Stars confirmed that they had signed Asllani from Linköpings FC.
 Asllani spent a single season in the WPS.
 She was established as a fan's favourite and in the 7th week of the season, Asllani received the WPS Player of the Week award after Chicago Red Stars' defeat of FC Gold Pride.
 After her season with the Red Stars, Asllani returned to Sweden and Linköpings FC.

-Return to Linköping
+Return to Linköping, 2010–11

 Asllani's presence boosted Linköping, especially in the UEFA Women's Champions League.
 She scored goals against Sparta Praha and Arsenal.
 However, her season was disrupted by a thigh injury and she departed Linköping at the end of the campaign.

-Kristianstads DFF
+Kristianstads DFF, 2011–12

 In December 2011, she moved back to her hometown Kristianstad to play with Kristianstads DFF who had finished seventh in the previous year's Damallsvenskan.